 International builders should use the Hammond 370BX with 100, 110, 120, 200, 220 and 240v primaries.
 Don't forget to connect the Brown and Black wires together.

 Install the circuit board and connect all the leads.
 Post detailed pics for forum review before applying power.
-I recommend you follow the Paul Ruby Amp Startup Procedure.
+I recommend you follow my Amp Startup Procedure.
 Following it can prevent damage from a mis-wired amp.
 If you have a light bulb current limiter you should use it for the startup.

 My power transformer is rated at 275-0-275 volts AC RMS but I measured 293 volts on each wire at the rectifier input due to my high wall voltage of 125.3V.
 Yes, that is 586 AC volts measured wire-to-wire so be careful when measuring live voltage in this amp.
 It's a teeny-tiny amp but it uses big amp voltage.